+Does your organization have data integration requirements, like migrating data from Amazon S3 to Snowflake?
+You might have found your way to the right place.
 This article talks about a specific Data Engineering scenario where data gets moved from the popular Amazon S3 to Snowflake, a well-known cloud Data Warehousing Software.
-Before we dive deeper into understanding the steps, let us first understand these individual systems.
+However, before we dive deeper into understanding the steps, let us first understand these individual systems for more depth and clarity.

 You will have a much easier time understanding the ways for setting up the Amazon S3 to Snowflake Integration if you have gone through the following aspects: